 Yes, you can eat cheese!
 It's been a yummy treat for thousands of years.
 Learn about the different types, find out how they're made, and get tips on how to serve them.

-Quiz: Myths and Facts About Protein
+Myths and Facts About Protein

 Take this quiz about good sources of protein, how much you need, who needs more, and why protein is so important.

-Simple Quiz: Protein and Building Muscle
+Test Your IQ on Protein and Building Muscle

 Answer this question to find out more about eating protein and building muscle.

 No doubt about it, protein is good for you -- and can even help you shed those unwanted pounds.
 But (and you knew there was a "but," right?), it's important to eat the right amount and the right kind of protein to get the lifelong weight-loss results you want.

 Nutty About Peanut Butter

 Shopping, eating, and cooking tips for peanut butter, an all-American favorite.